 1.4.
 In the Map view, focus on the area of interest and bring the default flight to that location using the Reset button.

 1.5.
-Adjust the mission the flight settings (size, orientation, altitude, overlap, camera angle, etc.).
+Adjust the mission settings (size, orientation, altitude, overlap, camera angle, etc.).

 1.6.
 Save the planned mission with its base map: